 Many people call this a “jam,” but the correct term is malfunction.
 And you can fix most malfunctions yourself.
 The problem turns into a jam when you cannot clear the issue and need the service of a gunsmith.

-A problem with the ammunition, mechanics of the gun or the shooter.
+A malfunction is due to either a problem with the ammunition, mechanics of the gun or the shooter.
 To get the most out of your training, familiarize yourself with the types of malfunctions and how to fix each.

 - Tap — Slam the bottom of the magazine with the palm of your hand to make sure it is seated properly.